 Shop and stroll: Located on the Historic Columbia River Highway, downtown Troutdale retains the charm of days past.
 Browse antique stores, specialty stores and art galleries, including the Troutdale General Store (and don’t miss the First Friday art walk).
-The town’s three museums — The Barn Museum, Harlow House and Rail Depot — gives a look into the city’s agricultural and railroad history.
+The town’s three museums — The Barn Museum, Harlow House and Rail Depot — give a look into the city’s agricultural and railroad history.

 Park and play: The Sandy River Delta is a broad, wooded recreation area near the joining of the Sandy and Columbia rivers just north of I-84.
 A popular hike for folks with dogs, the delta is also the site of artist Maya Lin’s elliptical Bird Blind installation, part of the Confluence Project, which commemorates the bicentennial of Lewis and Clark with a catalog of local bird species etched into the wood.
-Also named for the explorers, nearby Lewis and Clark State Park is perfect for a picnic, dip in the river, short hike or boat launch.
+Also named for the explorers, nearby Lewis and Clark State Park is perfect for a picnic, a dip in the river, a short hike or the boat launch.

 Eat and drink: Happily stuck in the past, Tad’s Chicken ’n Dumplins first opened as a roadhouse in the 1920s.
 The wood-paneled dining room set on the Sandy River in view of the Troutdale Bridge is a great place to tuck in over a plate of signature chicken and dumplings, fresh salmon or Oregon beef.
 Nearby, McMenamin’s Historic Edgefield campus offers several different restaurants, bars, a winery and a distillery to choose from.